Key takeaways

 What is Groovy?

-A local-first AI assistant that runs on your desktop (macOS/Windows) and coordinates via WhatsApp.
+A local-first AI assistant that runs on your desktop (macOS/Windows) and coordinates via WhatsApp, Telegram, or a web dashboard.
 It automates calendar, browser, document analysis, and marketing analytics while keeping data on your machine.

 How much does Groovy cost?